lamngockhuong/dev/_posts/2022-02-25-escape-the-underscore-and-the-percent-when-searching-by-like-ilike-expressions-in-postgresql.md

 ---
 title: Escape the underscore and the percent when searching by like, ilike expressions in PostgreSQL
+description: To escape the underscore and the percent to be used in a pattern in like expressions, use the escape character
 author: lamngockhuong
 date: 2022-02-25 10:10:00 +0700
 categories: [Javascript]